m-lm/m-lm/README.md

 # Hi there!

-I'm a computer science student at the University of Arkansas interested in learning more about back-end and data-oriented software solutions, with a burgeoning interest in audio applications.
+I'm a computer science student at the University of Arkansas.

 <!--
 **m-lm/m-lm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.